openquantumhardware/qick/docs/cheatsheet.rst

 * Every generator contains a timed FIFO queue.
   There is only one master clock time `t_master`, which is shared by all timed queues.

-  * Treat :meth:`~qick.qick_asm.QickProgram.trigger` as a generator channel, i.e. equivalent to :meth:`~qick.qick_asm.QickProgram.pulse` in terms of clocks.
+  * Treat :meth:`.QickProgram.trigger` as a generator channel, i.e. equivalent to :meth:`.QickProgram.pulse` in terms of clocks.

 * The tproc executes commands as soon as possible, meaning it has no concept of the master time (aside from wait commands, explained later).
   It only cares about what point it is at in your code.